 David Walliams discovered that his great grandfather suffered from shell shock when he appeared on Who Do You Think You Are?
-This illness devastated thousands of soldiers in World War One – and encouraged doctors to develop a new understanding of mental health.
+This illness devastated thousands of soldiers in the First World War – and encouraged doctors to develop a new understanding of mental health.

 What is shell shock?

 The term ‘shell shock’ came into common use after Charles Myers, an English psychologist, used it in a paper on the subject published in 1915.
 The condition was diagnosed in British Army soldiers who’d fought in the First World War and was initially thought to be caused by physical injury to the nerves.
 As the war progressed, it became apparent that many suffered mental breakdown despite never having been near explosions, and experts began examining psychological factors.

 Shell shock symptoms varied hugely.
 Some men were completely disabled by mutism and paralysis; others went blind or deaf.
 Some developed stutters and tics, or experienced nightmares, depression and disorientation.
 Others were overwhelmed by anxiety.
 Shell shock would now be known as post-traumatic stress disorder (PTSD).